A restricted Magnus property for profinite surface groups: Relative versions of the restricted Magnus property.

 \item Every finite nilpotent subgroup $C$ of $\hP_K^{(p)}$, such that $C^{(p)}\neq\{1\}$, is contained in a decomposition group of $\hP_K^{(p)}$. \item Therefore, the decomposition groups $D$ of $\Pi_K^{(p)}$, such that $D^{(p)}\neq\{1\}$, may be characterized as the maximal finite nilpotent subgroups $M$ of the profinite group $\Pi_K^{(p)}$ such that $M^{(p)}\neq\{1\}$. \end{enumerate} \end{lemma}

-\begin{proof}The non-hyperbolic case is trivial.
-So let us assume that $\Pi$ is a hyperbolic Fuchsian group.
-Let $S$ be a hyperbolic orbifold Riemann surface such that $\Pi\cong\pi_1(S)$ and let $S_K\ra S$ be the Galois unramified covering associated to the normal finite index subgroup $K$ of $\Pi$.
+\begin{proof}Let $S$ be a hyperbolic orbifold Riemann surface such that $\Pi\cong\pi_1(S)$ and let $S_K\ra S$ be the Galois unramified covering associated to the normal finite index subgroup $K$ of $\Pi$.
 Let us also denote by $S_H\ra S_K$ the normal unramified $p$-covering associated to the subgroup $H$ of $K$.
 By hypothesis, $S_H$ is a hyperbolic Riemann surface and the $p$-adic solenoid $\mS_K^{(p)}$ of $S_K$, i.e.\ the inverse limit of all unramified $p$-coverings of $S_K$, identifies with the $p$-adic solenoid $\mS_H^{(p)}$ of $S_H$.
 Let $\{L\lhd_o H\}$ be the set of subgroups of $H$ open for the pro-$p$ topology.
 There is then a series of natural isomorphisms:

 Since $H$ is $p$-good, there hold $H^k(\mS_K^{(p)},\Z/p)=\{0\}$, for $k> 0$, and $H^0(\mS_K^{(p)},\Z/p)=\Z/p$.

 There is a natural continuous action of $\Pi_K^{(p)}$ on the $p$-adic solenoid $S_K^{(p)}$ and the decompositions groups of $\Pi_K^{(p)}$ identify with the stabilizers of points of $S_K^{(p)}$ in the inverse image of points of the orbifold Riemann surface $S$ which have non-trivial isotropy groups.